felixse/FluentTerminal/README.md

 ### Packaging

 With the solution open in Visual Studio, you can build a package for your own use by right-clicking on the `FluentTerminal.App` project in the Solution Explorer and choosing `Store->Create App Packages`.
-From here, follow the prompts, and if this is only for your personal use, it is OK to only build the x64 package, and not include the debug symbols.
+From here, follow the prompts to create a package for sideloading, and if this is only for your personal use, it is OK to only build the x64 package, and not include the debug (i.e PDB) symbols.